gouniverse/sb/memory-bank/progress.md

 - Support for MySQL, PostgreSQL, and SQLite dialects is present.

 ## What's Left to Build
-- SELECT query building functionality.
 - VIEW creation and deletion functionality.
 - Comprehensive testing for all functionalities.
 - Documentation for all functionalities.

 ## Current Status
 - Initial project inspection and memory bank setup are complete.
+- SELECT query building functionality is implemented.
 - Code review and refactoring are pending.

 ## Known Issues